 his way up the ranks, becoming a field boss, then a trouble-shooter, then

 a designer.
 Dan had even let him bid on some of the companys jobs.

-Now Rolfe sat back in his high-backed leather chair, puffing on a two-dollar
+Now Rolfe sat in his high-backed leather chair, puffing on a two-dollar

-stogie and sipping slivovitz, smiling at them, secure in the knowledge
+stogie, sipping slivovitz and grinning at them, secure in the knowledge

 that he was lord of the manor around here.